Abhay987/flutter_size/README.md

 ### context.returnBack

-this method return previos page if the previous is available in stack and current page will removed from stack.
+this method return previous page if the previous is available in stack and current page will removed from stack.

 ```dart